danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/13 Design a multi tenant database by using Azure Database for PostgreSQL Hyperscale Citus/readme.md

    Connect to the database using psql (following the same steps mentioned in the previous exercise).

    Let's set the distribution column to be *company_id* the tenant identifier.
-In psql, run these functions:
+In psql, run:

    ```sql
    SELECT create_distributed_table('companies', 'id');